xtgg4310/AquaScan_Artifact/image_reconstruction/AquaScan_data/README.md

 ## Checkpoints
 This folder contains checkpoint for evaluation.

+## Metric
+Our paper evaluate the five classes accuracy and F1-score of object detection.
+The limitation is this metric cannot completely reflect the influence of false alarms.
+We do not consider the false alarm as a sole class in the metric.
+A better way is to generate the label for false alarms and show the false recognition of these activites.

 ## Noted
 We updata prepare.sh in ../image_reconstruction, old version may lead to miss of checkpoints (optimal.pth).
 We update the script to fix this error.